Goekdeniz-Guelmez/mlx-kan/README.md

 ### Arguments

 - `--cpu`: Use the Metal back-end.
-- `--use-kan-convolution`: Use the Convolution KAN architecture.
-Will give a error because its not implemented yet.
+- `--clip-grad-norm`: Use gradient clipping to prevent the gradients from becoming too large.
+Default is `False`.
 - `--dataset`: The dataset to use (`mnist` or `fashion_mnist`).
 Default is `mnist`.
 - `--num_layers`: Number of layers in the model.
 Default is `2`.
 - `--in-features`: Number input features.
 Default is `28`.